MARK YOUR CALENDARS FOR OUR UPCOMING SENIOR SHOWCASE ON APRIL 1, 2015!

-TEDxGallatin maintains the spirit of TED itself: multidisciplinary, focused on the power of ideas to change attitudes, lives and ultimately, the world.
+TEDxGallatin embodies the spirit of TED itself: multidisciplinary, focused on the power of ideas to change attitudes, lives and ultimately, the world.
 For more information head to www.ted.com

 In the TEDx tradition, Gallatin seniors share inspiring stories that developed from their academic concentrations and colloquium topics.
-Inspired by the annual TED Talks, TEDxGallatin showcases a select group of seniors whose talks span a range of genres and highlight the diversity of Gallatin’s undergraduate scholars.
+Inspired by the annual TED Talks, TEDxGallatin showcases a select group of seniors whose talks span a range of genres and highlight the diversity of undergraduate scholarship at Gallatin.

 Empty Healing, Mali Bowers

 Mali Bowers is from Los Angeles and London.
 Her concentration focuses on tangible applications of the Buddhist concept of sunyata, or emptiness.
 Ranging from art-making to the human form, the physical and philosophical resonance of "emptiness" inspires her to explore a wide array of disciplines.
 Her pursuits include sculpture, green design, philosophy, architecture, yoga as architecture of the body, music composition and printmaking, as ways to investigate the fundamentally compassionate principle of sunyata.
 Her current primary practice is printmaking, as an exploration of emptiness in the creative process. - Mali’s Adviser is Jeanette Tran, Ph.D.